Javiercbr/Covid19_DL/README.md

   -->
 # Heatmaps

 Heatmaps provide information on the regions of the image that activate the neural network [3].
 Figure shows two Covid19 positive scans (row 1) and their respective heatmaps (row 2).
-While in the first case the commitment of the lung is left dominant in the other case it is right dominant.
+While in the first case the involvement of the lung is left dominant, in the other case the right lung seems to be more affected.

 <p align="center">